sagemath/trac_to_gh/Issue 7303.md

 # Issue 7303: Nash-William theorem on orientation of graph

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/7303

 Original creator: ncohen